KevinMichael4441/LightsOff_Assembly/README.md

 # My rendition of the game 'Lights Out' in 68K Assembly

-- Made with the help of EASy68K.
+- Made with the help of EASy68K as part of my Assembly Programming module.
 EASy68K is a 68000 Structured Assembly Language IDE.
 - The original game:
 https://en.wikipedia.org/wiki/Lights_Out_(game)